adbidwai/adbidwai/README.md

 My research interests lie in embedded systems, robotics and autonomous navigation, especially control of mobile robots.

+Currently researching on geometric control for complex maneuevers and agile exploration of quadrotors.

-Currently exploring the perception side of robotics :D
+I am also diving into the perception side of robotics and researching on different exploration strategies for active VSLAM.

 Feel free anytime to reach out on mail : adbidwai@gmail.com